elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

       def add(a, b), do: a + b
     end

 The function above can still be invoked as `MyApp.Sample.add(1, 2)`.
 Not only that, if the `MyApp.Sample` is imported, the `add/2` function will also be imported into the caller.
-For those reasons, be wary when adding `@doc false` to functions, instead prefer one of:
+For those reasons, be cautious when adding `@doc false` to functions, instead prefer one of:

-  * Move the private function to a module with `@moduledoc false`, like `MyApp.Hidden`, ensuring the function won't be accidentally exposed or imported.
+  * Move the undocumented function to a module with `@moduledoc false`, like `MyApp.Hidden`, ensuring the function won't be accidentally exposed or imported.
 In fact, you can use `@moduledoc false` to hide a whole module and still document each function with `@doc`.
 Tools will still ignore the module.

   * Start the function name with underscores, for example, `__add__/2`, and add `@doc false`.
-The compiler does not import functions with underscore and the underscore will tell users to be wary of using it.
+The compiler does not import functions with underscore and the underscore will hint users to be wary of using then.

 ## Documentation != Comments

-Elixir makes the difference between documentation and code comments.
+Elixir treats documentation and code comments as different concepts.
 Documentation are for users of your API, be it your co-worker or your future self.
 Modules and functions must always be documented if they are part of your application public interface (API).

 Code comments are for developers reading the code.
 They are useful to mark improvements, leave notes for developers reading the code (for example, you decided to not call a function due to a bug in a library) and so forth.